Buying new hiking boots, especially for the first time hillwalker, can be a precarious and daunting prospect.

 Trail shoes are lightweight and comfortable, with a flexible and soft sole, they are cut low around the ankle and offer very little ankle support.
 They look a lot like runners and perform in a similar fashion.

-The sole pattern is not particularly ‘aggressive’ and will not provide a lot of grip on wet slippery ground.
-They might also have a waterproof liner which would be effective on wet grass and small, shallow puddles.
+The sole pattern is generally quite shallow and will not provide a lot of grip on wet slippery ground.
+They might also have a waterproof liner which would be effective on wet grass and small puddles.

 These shoes are only really suitable for walking graded paths and trails in dry and warm conditions, and the shallow sole pattern reflects this.
 They certainly would not be suitable or safe for open mountainsides or rocky terrain.